Frequently Asked Questions

 Q: Are kids allowed?

 A: This varies by location.
-Portland venues are officially ages 21+ or minor with adult, and Corvallis, Eugene, and Hillsboro don't have age limits at the venues.
+The Mission Theater in Portland is officially for ages 21+ or minor with adult, and Corvallis, Eugene, and Hillsboro don't have age limits at the venues.
 However, these talks are aimed at adult audiences both in level of conversation and in subject matter.
 If you're thinking of bringing your child, please consider their age and maturity level, and whether they may distract other members of the audience.
 When in doubt, please leave your child at home (with a sitter, of course!)

 Q: I'd really like to hear someone speak about (insert science topic here).
 How do I get that topic on the schedule?